 - Durable Medical Equipment like wheelchairs and walkers

 See the Medicare Supplement Outline of Coverage for a full explanation, 2022 premiums and exclusions.

 High Deductible Health Plan G

 Meet Stan!
-Stan has Original Medicare with Medigap Plan G
+Stan has Original Medicare with Medicare Supplement Plan G

 Meet Kate!
-Kate has Original Medicare with Medigap Plan G HDHP
+Kate has Original Medicare with Medicare Supplement Plan G HDHP